 Banned Books Week offers an opportunity for readers to voice censorship concerns, celebrate free expression and show their communities the importance of intellectual freedom.
 Here’s what you can do to fight censorship, keep books available in libraries, and promote the freedom to read!

 Attend a Banned Books Week event.
-Visit the calendar of events page for programs hosted in your area.
+Visit the calendar of events page to find programs hosted in your area.

 Speak out.
-Write letters to the editor, your public library director and your local school principal supporting the freedom to read.
-Talk to your neighbors and friends about why everyone should be allowed to choose for themselves and their families what they read.
-Encourage your governor, city council and mayor to proclaim Banned Books Week in your community.
+Announce the importance of unrestricted reading on your local public radio station with a PSA script.
+Write letters to the editor, your public library director and your school principal supporting the freedom to read.
+Talk to your friends about why everyone should be allowed to choose for themselves and their families what they read.

 Exercise your reading rights.
-Check out a favorite banned book.
-Encourage your book group to read and discuss one of the books, or hive one of your favorite books as a gift.
+Check out a banned book.
+Encourage your book club to discuss rebellious reads.

 Join the Freedom to Read Foundation.
 It's dedicated to the legal and financial defense of intellectual freedom, especially in libraries.

 Share how you're celebrating Banned Books Week with OIF at email@example.com; your ideas may inspire others!